KNKI

 Quick Answer

-CNC stands for Consensual Non-Consent — a BDSM practice where partners negotiate and agree beforehand to a scene that simulates resistance or non-consent.
-Despite the name, everything is pre-discussed, safe-worded, and fully consensual.
-Both parties can stop the scene instantly.
-CNC is advanced edge play requiring deep trust, 1-2 years BDSM experience, and comprehensive aftercare.
+CNC (Consensual Non-Consent) is a BDSM practice where partners pre-negotiate a scene simulating non-consent.
+Everything is agreed in advance, safe words are active throughout, and either person can stop instantly.
+It's advanced edge play requiring deep trust, 1–2 years BDSM experience, and comprehensive aftercare.

 50K+